Algorithmic bias: Technical

 Facial recognition software used in conjunction with surveillance cameras was found to display bias in recognizing Asian and black faces over white faces.

-Technical bias emerges through limitations of a program, computational power, its design, or other constraint on the system.
+Technical bias emerges through limitations of a program, computational power, its design, or other constraints on the system.
 Such bias can also be a restraint of design, for example, a search engine that shows three results per screen can be understood to privilege the top three results slightly more than the next three, as in an airline price display.
 Another case is software that relies on randomness for fair distributions of results.
 If the random number generation mechanism is not truly random, it can introduce bias, for example, by skewing selections toward items at the end or beginning of a list.

 A decontextualized algorithm uses unrelated information to sort results, for example, a flight-pricing algorithm that sorts results by alphabetical order would be biased in favor of American Airlines over United Airlines.
 The opposite may also apply, in which results are evaluated in contexts different from which they are collected.
 Data may be collected without crucial external context: for example, when facial recognition software is used by surveillance cameras, but evaluated by remote staff in another country or region, or evaluated by non-human algorithms with no awareness of what takes place beyond the camera's field of vision.
 This could create an incomplete understanding of a crime scene, for example, potentially mistaking bystanders for those who commit the crime.

 Lastly, technical bias can be created by attempting to formalize decisions into concrete steps on the assumption that human behavior works in the same way.
 For example, software weighs data points to determine whether a defendant should accept a plea bargain, while ignoring the impact of emotion on a jury.
 Another unintended result of this form of bias was found in the plagiarism-detection software Turnitin, which compares student-written texts to information found online and returns a probability score that the student's work is copied.
 Because the software compares long strings of text, it is more likely to identify non-native speakers of English than native speakers, as the latter group might be better able to change individual words, break up strings of plagiarized text, or obscure copied passages through synonyms.
 Because it is easier for native speakers to evade detection as a result of the technical constraints of the software, this creates a scenario where Turnitin identifies foreign-speakers of English for plagiarism while allowing more native-speakers to evade detection.